Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 ### Naming Conventions for Naming Your Functions

-[PEP-8 (Pythonist's favorite resource for the preferred Python style)](https://www.python.org/dev/peps/pep-0008/#function-and-variable-names) describes the following for naming functions:
+[PEP-8 (Style Guide for Python Code)](https://www.python.org/dev/peps/pep-0008/#function-and-variable-names) describes the following for naming functions:

 - lowercase
 - words separated by underscores to help with readability